aio-libs/aiohttp/docs/web.rst

    Any :meth:`write` call after :meth:`write_eof` is forbidden also.

-   :param Request request: HTTP request object on that the response answers.
+   :param aiohttp.web.Request request: HTTP request object on that the
+                                       response answers.

+   .. attribute:: request

+      Read-only property for :class:`Request` object used for creating the response.

    .. attribute:: status